-While spring cleaning this past weekend, I found a super-tarnished silver fork.
+While fall cleaning this past weekend, I found a super-tarnished silver fork.
 Thinking ‘this could be valuable!’
 I researched it, and found out that it’s International Silver, likely something one of my great uncles brought home from Europe after WW2.
-Having seen Antiques Roadshow, I knew that these kinds of finds can bring sizeable ‘cash in the kitchen drawer’ windfalls, and while my little fork is awaiting its visit to the silversmith for weighing and ka-ching delivery, I thought I’d help you ID any family silver sets that are in your attic, or given to you as an heirloom gift prior to your wedding from an aunt or Grandma who knows that heirloom goodies can be used in wedding details.
+Having seen Antiques Roadshow and American Pickers, I knew that these kinds of finds can bring sizeable ‘cash in the kitchen drawer’ windfalls, and while my little fork is awaiting its visit to the silversmith for weighing and ka-ching delivery, I thought I’d help you ID any family silver sets that are in your attic, or given to you as an heirloom gift prior to your wedding from an aunt or Grandma who knows that heirloom goodies can be used in wedding details.

 So let’s say you have some tarnished silver, one piece or a whole set.
 Your first steps will likely be to find out what that piece is, to help in your research to find out if it’s something valuable.
 I found this site with helpful photos to help you get the name of the design, the maker, and when that piece may have been made:

 Now onto the mark on the back of the silverware.
-Martha Stewart offers a great tutorial on what some silverware marks mean, also helping in your research
+Martha Stewart offers a great tutorial on what some silverware marks mean, also helping in your research.

 If you wish to get rid of that tarnish before taking your silver pieces to a silver expert or reputable jewelry store that buys silver and gold (yes, even forks and knives!) here are some tips on using natural ingredients to help remove those dark marks.
 Be gentle when you clean, though, since you don’t want to nick that valuable silver piece.
 I used baking soda and water on mine, and it did the job well.